Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QAbstractScrollArea-setCornerWidget-f.rst

 Any previous corner widget is hidden.

-You may call  with the same widget at different times.
+You may call setCornerWidget() with the same widget at different times.

 All widgets set here will be deleted by the scroll area when it is destroyed unless you separately reparent the widget after setting some other corner widget (or ``nullptr``).